-- 3.1.9 Following a jump by each test subject into water from a height sufficient to totally immerse the body, the ingress of water into the immersion suit should not exceed a mass of 500 g.
-This may be determined from the difference in the combined mass of the test subject and the immersion suit (pre-wetted), as measured prior to the jump and immediately after the jump.
-Weighings should be performed on a machine accurate to $\pm 100 \text{ g}$. - 3.1.10 The immersion suit should not be damaged or dislodged in any way following a jump from a height of 4.5 m vertically into the water.
+- 3.1.9 Following a jump by each test subject into water from a height sufficient to totally immerse the body, the ingress of water into the immersion suit or anti-exposure suit should not exceed a mass of 500 g.
+This may be determined from the difference in the combined mass of the test subject and the immersion suit or anti-exposure suit (pre-wetted), as measured prior to the jump and immediately after the jump.
+Weighings should be performed on a machine accurate to \pm 100 g. - 3.1.10 The immersion suit or anti-exposure suit should not be damaged or dislodged in any way following a jump from a height of 4.5 m vertically into the water.
+It should be established by questioning the test subjects that the suit does not injure the wearer as a result of this test.